Upper Eyelid Lift

 Case: 4 of 8

-This 74 year old patient was referred to Dr Parker by another patient.
-She asked Dr Parker to improve the appearance of her upper and lower eyelids.
-Specifically, she was bothered by her redundant upper lid skin and puffiness of her lower lids.
-Dr. Parker performed an upper eyelid blepharoplasty with an internal browpexy.
-Regarding her lower...
+This 63 year old patient, referred by another patient to Dr. Parker, requested improvement in the appearance of her eyelids.
+Specifically, she was bothered by the heaviness of her upper eyelids and the puffiness of her lower eyelids.
+Dr. Parker performed an upper lid blepharoplasty, removing excess skin and herniated fat from the patient’s up...
 Read More

 Eyelid Lift Case 87 Before & After View #1 | Paramus, NJ | Parker Center for Plastic Surgery